Lightstreamer/Lightstreamer-kafka-connector/docker/README.md

 - Tag for the specified registry
 - Push both versioned and `latest` tags

-### Technical Details
+### Technical details

-**Multi-stage Build**: The Dockerfile uses a multi-stage build pattern that extracts the distribution ZIP in one stage and copies only the extracted files to the final image, reducing the image size by ~30-50MB.
+**Multi-stage build**: The Dockerfile uses a multi-stage build pattern that extracts the distribution ZIP in one stage and copies only the extracted files to the final image, reducing the image size by ~30-50MB.

-**OCI Labels**: The image includes standard OCI-compliant labels for version, source, and documentation metadata.
+**OCI labels**: The image includes standard OCI-compliant labels for version, source, and documentation metadata.

-**Build Script**: The `build.sh` script is designed to work both locally and in CI/CD environments (exports version for GitHub Actions).
+**Build script**: The `build.sh` script is designed to work both locally and in CI/CD environments (exports version for GitHub Actions).

 View image labels:
 ```sh